Jagdterrier sizes. Jagdterrier, or German hunting terrier. Condition of eyes, ears, teeth, paws

 Origin story

-This breed was bred in the 30s of the XX century in Germany.
+This breed was bred in the 30s of the 20th century in Germany.
 The breed standard was first adopted in 1934.
-The aim of the breed was to create dogs that would be intended for hunting, with very little attention paid to appearance.
-Initially, breeders decided to create a breed that would be unpretentious in care, not encroaching on participation in exhibitions.
+The purpose of creating the breed was to create dogs that would be intended for hunting, while very little attention was paid to appearance.
+Initially, breeders decided to create a breed that would be unpretentious in care and would not encroach on participation in exhibitions.

-The ancestors of German game terriers are fox terriers - tireless game hunters.
-Looking at photographs of jagdterriers and fox terriers, the external similarity of the breeds is obvious.
-But there is also distinctive features- the standard of the breed of jagd terriers implies a black and tan color, sometimes with small blotches in the chest and paws, while fox terriers are predominantly white in color with interspersed red and black markings.
-In addition, in size and weight, jagdterriers are somewhat larger than their ancestors.
-But dogs of both breeds are excellent and uncompromising hunters, although the main characters of this article are the most ferocious hunters.
+The ancestors of the German Jagdterriers are fox terriers - tireless game hunters.
+Looking at photographs of Jagdterriers and fox terriers, the external similarity of the breeds is obvious.
+But there is also distinctive features– the Jagdterrier breed standard implies a black and tan color, sometimes with small splashes in the area of the chest and paws, while fox terriers have a predominantly white color interspersed with red and black markings.
+In addition, Jagdterriers are somewhat larger than their ancestors in size and weight.
+But dogs of both breeds are excellent and uncompromising hunters, although the main characters of this article take the lead - they are the most fierce hunters.
 In addition to Fox Terriers, Old English Terriers and Welsh Terriers participated in the formation of the breed.

-In the USSR, German hunting terriers appeared in the 1970s.
-Due to their unpretentious content, small size and excellent hunting skills, game terriers have gained popularity among hunters of the Soviet Union in a short time.
+German hunting terriers appeared in the USSR in the 1970s.
+Thanks to their unpretentious maintenance, small size and excellent hunting skills, Jagd Terriers quickly gained popularity among hunters in the Soviet Union.

 Description of the Jagdterrier breed

-• Jagd terrier- short, well-built dog with strong, well-developed muscles.
+• Jagdterrier– a small, well-built dog with strong, well-developed muscles.

-• Head wide and slightly flat, the transition from the forehead to the muzzle is not pronounced, smooth.
+• Head wide and slightly flat, the transition from the forehead to the muzzle is not clearly defined, smooth.

-• Ears small, set high, erect and triangular in shape.
+• Ears small, set high, raised and triangular in shape.

-• Frame slightly elongated, strong neck, medium length.
+• Frame slightly elongated, neck strong, of medium length.

-• It has a pronounced withers and a deep chest, a strong and muscular back, a long, almost horizontal croup.
+• It has pronounced withers and a deep chest, a strong and muscular back, and a long, almost horizontal croup.

 • Limbs muscular, strong, straight, small paws.

-• Wool tight to the body, firm, straight and short.
+• Wool close to the body, rigid, straight and short.

 • Undercoat expressed quite clearly, very thick.